gozeloglu/kvs/README.md

 ## Package Usage

 Firstly, you need to create a database by calling `kvs.Open()`.
-It creates a new database if not exists or loads the data from existing database if it is exists.
+It creates a new database if not exists or loads the data from existing database if it exists.
 If you want to use kvs as a package, you don't need to specify `addr` as a first parameter.
 As a third parameter, you pass time interval to save data to database periodically.

 ```go